ipfabric/docs/docs/overview/glossary.md

 **Site Separation**

-: This is a special use case for IP Fabric attributes -- it is possible to create rules to assign devices with a `siteName` attribute (based for example on a regex search of `hostname`).
+: This is a special use case for IP Fabric attributes -- it is possible to create rules to assign devices with a `siteName` attribute (based, for example, on a regex search of `hostname`).
 That attribute has a specific use in the platform to provide grouping and filtering of device based on location in tables and diagrams.

 ## User Interface

 **Inventory** and **Technology Tables**

-: The area of the product UI that presents the raw data relating to the inventory contained within a snapshot, the configuration and behavior of technologies deployed on the nodes in the network model, and the relationships between those devices.
+: This area of the product UI presents the raw data relating to the inventory contained within a snapshot, the configuration and behavior of technologies deployed on the nodes in the network model, and the relationships between those devices.

-**Intent Rules** (aka Intent Verification Rules, Intent Checks)
+**Intent Rules** (aka **Intent Verification Rules**, **Intent Checks**)

-: User-configurable rules to provide a measure of compliance for values in the database with customer's intent.
+: User-configurable rules to provide a measure of compliance for values in the database with the customer's intent.
 For example -- NTP is configured with the correct server IP and is reachable; MTU matches at both ends of a link; BGP is established and exchanging prefixes.
-Displayed above the related table in the UI.
+These rules are displayed above the related table in the UI.

 **Dashboard**

-: User-configurable reporting view of the collection of intent rules -- includes the RAG representation, radar graphs, bar charts or graphs representing change over time.
+: This user-configurable reporting view displays the collection of intent rules, including the RAG representation, radar graphs, bar charts, or graphs representing change over time.

 **Device Explorer**

-: UI feature of IP Fabric that shows a tabbed view of all the data that is collected for a given device.
-Tabs can be added for each technology that is deployed and then the filtered data from the master technology table is displayed, along with a link to retrieve the raw data as collected from the device.
+: This UI feature of IP Fabric shows a tabbed view of all the data collected for a given device.
+Tabs can be added for each deployed technology, and then the filtered data from the master technology table is displayed, along with a link to retrieve the raw data as collected from the device.

 **Path Inspector**

-: UI feature of IP Fabric used to give the details of behavior of individual nodes or edges in the path lookup simulation.
-Contains headers for the simulated ingress and egress packets, and a decision table representing how the node's forwarding and policy behavior.
+: This UI feature of IP Fabric is used to give the details of behavior of individual nodes or edges in the path lookup simulation.
+It contains headers for the simulated ingress and egress packets and a decision table representing how the node's forwarding and policy behavior.

 **Diagram Canvas**

 : The scrollable, zoomable UI component on which IP Fabric draws topology and path lookup diagrams.
-Nodes are able to be placed according to user preference, and the Visualization Setup allows users to specify which elements are to be seen and how they are represented.
-Canvas actions include collapse or hide certain nodes and further layout options, the ability to save and load layouts to be shared with other users of the platform, refresh snapshots for selected nodes, export the output to SVG or PNG, and display the API information used to generate the output on the canvas.
+Nodes can be placed according to user preference, and the Visualization Setup allows users to specify which elements are to be seen and how they are represented.
+Canvas actions include collapsing or hiding certain nodes, additional layout options, saving and loading layouts to be shared with other platform users, refreshing snapshots for selected nodes, exporting output to SVG or PNG, and displaying API information used to generate the output on the canvas.

 **Management Tables**

 : Management tables present three areas of the product:

-    - Device **configuration** collection and diffs between them
+    - Device **configuration** collection and diffs between them.

-    - **Changes** -- allowing the user to compare inventory, managed IP addresses and connectivity matrix between snapshots
+    - **Changes** -- Allowing the user to compare inventory, managed IP addresses, and connectivity matrix between snapshots.

-    - **Discovery History** -- information about devices that have been previously discovered in earlier snapshots
+    - **Discovery History** -- Information about devices previously discovered in earlier snapshots.

 **Reports**

-: The Reports menu houses two sample report types which are created by the Assurance Engine phase of snapshot creation:
+: The Reports menu houses two sample report types created by the Assurance Engine phase of snapshot creation:

-    - **Network Analysis Report** -- A Word document that contains all the details from the intent check dashboard.
+    - **Network Analysis Report** -- A Word document containing all the details from the intent check dashboard.

-    - **Site Low Level Design** -- a Word document created for each site in a snapshot containing connectivity matrix, VLANs, IP addressing, diagrams and so on.
+    - **Site Low Level Design** -- A Word document created for each site in a snapshot containing connectivity matrix, VLANs, IP addressing, diagrams, and so on.